PatrickCoakley23/milestone3-/README.md

     </details>

 ### Responsiveness
-I carried out extensive testing of the responsiveness of my website by checking how the website rendered on different devices and on lower screen widths.
+I carried out extensive testing of the responsiveness of my website, by checking how the website rendered on different devices and on lower screen widths.
 I have showcased screngrabs of how the website pages rendered on desktop/laptop view, tablet and mobile view.

-Testing in [Chrome Developer Tools]( https://developers.google.com/web/tools/chrome-devtools) was carried out on an ongoing basis to check the repsonsiveness and carried out debugging of issues.
+Testing in [Chrome Developer Tools]( https://developers.google.com/web/tools/chrome-devtools) was carried out on an ongoing basis to check the responsiveness and carried out debugging of issues.

 #### HomePage (Hero Image)
-Whilst working on the project i didn't like how the fruit and vegetables on the Hero Image went out of view on smaller screen widths below 992px so i implimented a media query to solve this issue.
+Whilst working on the project i didn't like how the fruit and vegetables on the Hero Image went out of view on smaller screen widths below 992px.
+I implemented a media query to solve this issue.

 <details>
     <summary>Home Page Responsiveness <strong>(Click dropdown for images)</strong></summary>